Harriet Tubman: Escape from slavery

 Sometime in October or November, Tubman escaped again, this time without her brothers.
 Before leaving she sang a farewell song to hint at her intentions, which she hoped would be understood by Mary, a trusted fellow slave: "I'll meet you in the morning", she intoned, "I'm bound for the promised land."
-While her exact route is unknown, Tubman made use of the network known as the Underground Railroad.
+While her route is unknown, Tubman made use of the network known as the Underground Railroad.
 This informal system was composed of free and enslaved black people, white abolitionists, and other activists.
-Most prominent among the latter in Maryland at the time were Quakers (members of the Religious Society of Friends).
+Most prominent among the latter in Maryland at the time were Quakers.
 The Preston area near Poplar Neck contained a substantial Quaker community and was probably an important first stop during Tubman's escape.
 From there, she probably took a common route for people fleeing slavery – northeast along the Choptank River, through Delaware, and then north into Pennsylvania.
 A journey of nearly 90 mi by foot would have taken between five days and three weeks.

 Tubman had to travel by night, guided by the North Star and trying to avoid slave catchers eager to collect rewards for fugitive slaves.
 The "conductors" in the Underground Railroad used deceptions for protection.
 At an early stop, the lady of the house instructed Tubman to sweep the yard so as to seem to be working for the family.
 When night fell, the family hid her in a cart and took her to the next friendly house.
 Given her familiarity with the woods and marshes of the region, Tubman likely hid in these locales during the day.
 The particulars of her first journey are unknown; because other escapees from slavery used the routes, Tubman did not discuss them until later in life.

+Some early accounts describe Tubman warning that those turning back could endanger the entire group, a tradition sometimes summarized as “go on or die” or “dead men tell no tales.”
+Modern scholarship has examined these stories cautiously, with historian Jonathan Chism arguing that they reflect the extreme conditions of escape and raise ethical questions about leadership and survival, while noting there is no evidence she killed anyone.
 She crossed into Pennsylvania with a feeling of relief and awe, and recalled the experience years later: